 Maybe you're the incumbent with a very happy client or in a pack, or somewhere in between.
+(Article update Oct.
+2021.)

 Maybe somebody threw a request for proposal (RFP) over your transom.
 Or you were invited to respond to an RFP.
 Or, you've done it the hard way—by having a sustained business conversation with a prospect about what the prospect needs.

-However you got there, you're looking for ways to create a proposal that sets you and your company favorably apart.
+However you got there, you're looking for ways to write a proposal that sets you and your company favorably apart.
 Ways that capture the great things you have to offer.
 And do you no harm.

 1. Be responsive

 If your proposal is the result of an RFP, you've been given a recipe.
 Follow it precisely.